In the beginning

 In 2020, the Society revised its Mission Statement to include the specific goals of promoting inclusivity and diversity through our efforts and of serving as an online gateway for the greater Shakespeare community by advocating relevant activities.
 Toward these laudable ends and under the savvy guidance of our Director of Technology and Marketing Nathan Agin, the Society has seriously worked to improve its promotional efforts via a revitalized website and a robust social media presence.
 We frequently receive kudos as to the website and as to our dissemination of news about not only our own activities but also other local Shakespeare events, especially those at area schools.
 This elevated profile has been critical during the pandemic.

 Since its founding, the Society and individual members in their official capacities have frequently received recognition from both public and private institutions for contributions to the community.
 Examples include the Bravissimo Award of Excellence in Theatre Education (to Alexander Sandie as Artistic Director), the CATE Award of Merit from the Greater San Diego Council of Teachers of English, and the Stages Award from Korbett Kompany Productions.
 Both the City and County of San Diego have issued proclamations honoring the Society.
 And the San Diego Performing Arts League has presented its prestigious Star Award to several Society members for outstanding volunteer efforts.
-Those honorees include Alexander Sandie, Darryl Woodson, Kim Keeline, Quinn Lozar, Susan Abernethy, Tara Pool, and Gordon Gidlund.
+Those honorees include Alexander Sandie, Darryl Woodson, Marvin Spira, Mike Auer, Kim Keeline, Quinn Lozar, Susan Abernethy, Tara Pool, Gordon Gidlund, and Nathan Agin.

 But all these deserved acknowledgements hardly begin to measure the full extent of time and energy expended over time by all those volunteers too numerous to mention who nonetheless have kept the Bard alive.
 Special appreciation, though, must be accorded to the Sandie family for their long-lasting and unswerving devotion to the Society.